Root Canal Treatment

 Another indicator would be the presence of pain.
-As mentioned earlier, toothache is a result of pulpitis (inflammation of the pulp).
-In the mild form of pulpitis the tooth may present as very sensitive tooth to cold temperature (eg. cold drinks).
-There is substantial chance that this may heal and the pain will subside with appropriate and timely treatment.
+As mentioned earlier, toothaches are a result of pulpitis (inflammation of the pulp).
+In the mild form of pulpitis, the tooth may be sensitive to cold temperature (eg. cold drinks).
+There is a substantial chance that this may heal and the pain will subside with appropriate and timely treatment.

-Once there is infection of the root canal space, sometimes obvious signs will emerge.
-These can be swelling and sometimes there will be pus discharge from the surrounding gums.
+Obvious signs will emerge once there is an infection of the root canal space.
+These can involve swelling and sometimes pus discharge from the surrounding gums.

-Not all cases presented with signs and symptoms that can be observed by patients themselves.
-A dentist/dental surgeon or an endodontitst (root canal specialist) will be the best person to make the best judgement.
+However, not all signs and symptoms listed here will be observed in patients themselves.
+A dentist/dental surgeon or an endodontist (root canal treatment specialist) will be the best person to make the best judgement and diagnose your condition.

-- Sometimes after completion of root canal treatment, despite root canal treatment being appropriately performed and with no signs of infection or inflammation, the patient may feel that the tooth may not be as it used to be eg. Feels sensitive on biting or touched.
+- Sometimes after completion of root canal treatment, though there might be no signs of infection or inflammation, the patient may feel that the tooth may not be as it used to be (eg. Feels sensitive when biting or touched).

 - Calcification of the root canal can render the root canal space undetectable or too small for ease of cleaning.
-Without the root canal space being properly cleaned, persistent infection of root canal space may occur.
+Without proper cleaning of the root canal space, persistent infection may occur.

-- Curved canals can cause higher chance of instrument fracture which may render further cleaning of the canals impossible
+- Curved canals can cause a higher chance of instrument fracture which may render further cleaning of the canals impossible.

 - Premature tooth or tooth with limited tooth structure may fracture during treatment.